mpostol/TP/ExDataManagement/DataStreams/README.md

 If we are talking about exchanging data between different applications or between an application and a human, the issue of data correctness arises.
 This issue should be considered on two independent levels.
 The first one is the correctness of the stream as a certain stream of signs, i.e. when the syntax rules are met.
 The second one is correctness from the point of view of the possibility of assigning information to these correct sequences and therefore assigning meaning.

 To better understand these issues, let's look at them in the context of code examples.

-Maybe we will also be able to determine solutions that may be useful in this regard.
+~~Maybe we will also be able to determine solutions that may be useful in this regard.~~

 _________________

 Applications save working data into bitstreams (for example content of files) to keep state information, provide processing outcomes, or both.
 Applications need robust storage, i.e. correctness of the stored data has to be validated every time an application reads it back from a bitstream.
-It must be carefully observed if the bitreams are also modified by other applications or directly by users, because data corruption may occur.
+It must be carefully observed if the bitstreams are also modified by other applications or directly by users, because data corruption may occur.

 To address the validation requirement XML (Extensible Markup Language) as a text-based format for representing structured information and XML Schema as a language for expressing constraints about XML documents are very good candidates to be used by the file operation.
 Today applications use objects to process working data according to the Object Oriented Programming (OOP) paradigm.
 Therefore, instead of XML schema to validate XML files, we may use an equivalent set of classes.